 Becoming an Intellectual Property Licensing Paralegal

-Having a business background or additional business training can be an advantage in IP licensing, since many of the aspects of licensing have as much to do with business considerations as they do with legal issues.
+Having a business background or additional business training can be an advantage in IP licensing, since many of the aspects of licensing have as much to do with business considerations as with legal issues.